kaazing/gateway/README.md

 ### Building the Docker container locally

-To build a Docker container locally:
+The Docker container is not built as part of the default build of this project.
+To build a Docker container locally, specify the `docker` profile:

   `mvn clean install -Pdocker`

-Then to start the container, use:

-  `docker run --rm -p 8080:8080 -h gateway kaazing/unstable-gateway:develop-SNAPSHOT`

-Make sure you set `/etc/hosts` file (or equivalent) to set gateway as the Docker host.

-`192.168.2.100  dockerhost gateway`

-Then point your browser at `http://gateway:8000`

-For more information see the [docker](docker) directory.
+For more information, and to run the Docker container this builds, see the [instructions in **docker** directory](docker).

 # Running this Project

 0. `cd distribution/target`
 1. Unpack the appropriate distribution

    Mac/Linux: `tar -xvf kaazing-gateway-community-develop-SNAPSHOT.tar.gz`

    Windows: `unzip kaazing-gateway-community-develop-SNAPSHOT.zip`
 2. Start the Gateway

    Mac/Linux: `./kaazing-gateway-community-develop-SNAPSHOT/bin/gateway.start`

    Windows: `./kaazing-gateway-community-develop-SNAPSHOT/bin/gateway.start.bat`

 # Running a Prebuilt Project